code-423n4/2023-12-revolutionprotocol/README.md

 # Repo setup

-## ⭐️ Sponsor: Add code to this repo

-- [x] Create a PR to this repo with the below changes:
-- [x] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
-- [x] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [x] Please have final versions of contracts and documentation added/updated in this repo **no less than 48 business hours prior to audit start time.**
-- [x] Be prepared for a 🚨code freeze🚨 for the duration of the audit — important because it establishes a level playing field.
-We want to ensure everyone's looking at the same code, no matter when they look during the audit.
-(Note: this includes your own repo, since a PR can leak alpha to our wardens!)

----

-## ⭐️ Sponsor: Edit this `README.md` file

-- [x] Modify the contents of this `README.md` file.
-Describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2022-08-foundation#readme))
-- [x] Review the Gas award pool amount.
-This can be adjusted up or down, based on your preference - just flag it for Code4rena staff so we can update the pool totals across all comms channels.
 - [ ] Optional / nice to have: pre-record a high-level overview of your protocol (not just specific smart contract functions).
 This saves wardens a lot of time wading through documentation.
-- [x] [This checklist in Notion](https://code4rena.notion.site/Key-info-for-Code4rena-sponsors-f60764c4c4574bbf8e7a6dbd72cc49b4#0cafa01e6201462e9f78677a39e09746) provides some best practices for Code4rena audits.

-## ⭐️ Sponsor: Final touches

-- [ ] Review and confirm the details in the section titled "Scoping details" and alert Code4rena staff of any changes.
-- [ ] Check that images and other files used in this README have been uploaded to the repo as a file and then linked in the README using absolute path (e.g. `https://github.com/code-423n4/yourrepo-url/filepath.png`)
-- [ ] Ensure that _all_ links and image/file paths in this README use absolute paths, not relative paths
-- [ ] Check that all README information is in markdown format (HTML does not render on Code4rena.com)
 - [ ] Remove any part of this template that's not relevant to the final version of the README (e.g. instructions in brackets and italic)
 - [ ] Delete this checklist and all text above the line below when you're ready.